ikergomez05/Sequencer-Snare/README.md

 - The schematics and PCBs were made using the "Proteus 8 Professional" software.
 - To check the correct functioning of the project, we tested with a Breadboard.
+- The designs of the top plates were made using "QCAD" and "Adobe Illustrator".

 To get started, go to the [wiki](https://github.com/ikergomez05/Sequencer-Snare/wiki) to learn more.